 \section{Abstract}

 { We study an independence test based on distance correlation for random fields $(X,Y)$.
 We consider the situations when $(X,Y)$ is observed on a lattice with equidistant grid sizes and when $(X,Y)$ is observed at random locations.
 We provide \asy\ theory for the sample distance correlation in both situations and show bootstrap consistency.
 The latter fact allows one to build a test for independence of $X$ and $Y$ based on the considered discretizations of these fields.
-We illustrate the performance of the bootstrap test in a simulation study involving fractional Brownian and infinite variance stable fields.
-The independence test is applied to Japanese meteorological data, which are observed over the entire area of Japan. }\\ Keywords: Empirical \chf , distance covariance, random field, independence test
+We illustrate the performance of the bootstrap test by simulations, and apply the test to Japanese meteorological data observed over the entire area of Japan.}\\ Keywords: Empirical \chf , distance covariance, random field, independence test

 \subjclass{Primary 62E20; Secondary 62G20 62M99 60F05 60F25}